|

 history book.
 Called Chang'an in ancient times, Xian is one of the

-birthplaces of the ancient civilization in the Yellow River Basin area
+birthplaces of the ancient civilization in the Yellow River Basin

-of the country.
-During Xian's 3,100 year development, 13 dynasties
+area of the country.
+During Xian's 3,100 year development, 13

-such as Western Zhou (11th century BC - 771 BC), Qin (221 BC - 206
+dynasties such as Western Zhou (11th century BC - 771 BC), Qin (221

-BC), Western Han (206 BC - 24 AD) and Tang (618 - 907) placed their
+BC - 206 BC), Western Han (206 BC - 24 AD) and Tang (618 - 907)

 Use your browsers "Go Back" button to return to the